Skip to content

 GET /api/sites/{id}/crawl/status

-Returns the most recent crawl log entries for the site.
+Returns the most recent crawl log entries.

 Parameter Type Default Description